OWASP/www-policy/operational/events.md

 - Graphical design of event including signage and print materials
 - All other event-related activities not explicitly delegated and then accepted by OWASP Staff.

-Local, AppSec Days and OWASPx Event leaders are solely responsible for managing their respective Event.
+Local, AppSec Days, and OWASPx Event leaders are solely responsible for managing their respective Event.

 ### Organizers